Kathleen Martínez: Excavations at Taposiris Magna

-Use of technology for research

 In 2008, ground-penetrating radar (GPR) was used to facilitate the search.
 It detected a network of tunnels and underground corridors at depths of 20.7 m, and three structures that could be burial chambers.
+The archaeological evidence includes two subterranean chambers within the temple's walls.
+A hieroglyphic and Demotic stele has also been located, indicating that the temple was considered holy ground.
+In July 2011 the magazine National Geographic dedicated its cover story and a report to the project.
 In 2016, this was supplemented by a GPR surveyor using more powerful radar to detect new chambers and follow the extent of the tunnels already discovered, potentially speeding up excavation work.

+In 2018, it was announced that more than 800 artifacts had been located, as well as a large cemetery with fifteen catacombs, 800 bodies, and 14 mummies all from the same period.

 In January 2019, controversy arose over the possibility that the discovery of the tombs was imminent, attributed to remarks by Zahi Hawass at a conference at the University of Palermo.
 Hawass denied the news in an article in the newspaper Al-Ahram, affirming that the thesis that the tombs were in Taposiris Magna was not his but that of Kathleen Martínez, and that he did not believe Martínez's hypothesis because "the Egyptians never buried inside a temple", given that "the temples were for worshiping, and this was for the goddess Isis.
 It is therefore unlikely that Cleopatra was buried there."